yay135/GTEx_NNLS_Deep_Learning/readme.md

 Datasets are partially released for confidentiality reasons.
 You can directly download the data and models using this link: https://drive.google.com/file/d/163WrkVO9-WS7i4U4xdvLRl7QeAkSdm5s/view?usp=sharing

+Or you can follow the steps bellow to download and configure models and data automatically.

 Note: Do not download the data into the project root folder, it will cause the following run steps to freeze.

 ## 2. How to use this repo